Charles W. Morse

 Charles Wyman Morse (October 21, 1856 – January 12, 1933) was an American businessman and speculator who committed frauds and engaged in corrupt business practices.
-At one time he controlled 13 banks.
+At one point, he controlled 13 banks.
 Known as the "Ice King" early in his career out of New York City, through Tammany Hall corruption he established a monopoly in New York's ice business, before buying several shipping companies and moving into high finance.
 His attempt to manipulate the price of copper-shares set off a wave of selling that developed into the Panic of 1907.
 Jailed for violating federal banking laws, he faked serious illness and was released.
-Later he was indicted for war profiteering and fraud.
+Later, he was indicted for war profiteering and fraud.

 Early life and education

 Morse was born in Bath, Maine, in 1856, the son of Benjamin Wyman and Anna Eliza Jane (Rodbird) Morse.
 His father had a large role in the towing business on the Kennebec River.
-Charles was already involved in the shipping business while a student at Bowdoin College, and at his graduation in 1877 he had accumulated a sizable capital.
-After college he went into business with his father and a cousin, Harry F. Morse, forming C.W.
+Charles was already involved in the shipping business while a student at Bowdoin College, and at his graduation in 1877, he had accumulated a sizable capital.
+After college, he went into business with his father and a cousin, Harry F. Morse, forming C.W.
 Morse & Company and engaging in an extensive business shipping ice and lumber.